jimholmes/resumes/Current_Resume.md

 -   Part of team responsible for transforming 100+ member delivery team from waterfall to agile
+-   Assisted Fortune 10 client in modernizing testing and quality practices through hands-on delivery and workshops

 -   Provides guidance and implementation assistance on all aspects of software quality